Massage Therapy (Certificate)

 Admissions

-Choose Associate Degree Health Science-Pre-Massage option when applying on-line (students remain in this Pre-Massage Program until matriculation requirements are met).
-Once the matriculation requirements have been met, applicants then move to the Certificate-Massage Therapy Program
+When applying on-line, choose Associate Degree Health Science-Pre-Massage (AS.HMTB) option (students remain in this Pre-Massage Program until matriculation requirements are met).
+Once the matriculation requirements have been met, applicants then move to the Certificate-Massage Therapy Program (CF.MSTH)

 Download the Massage Therapy Matriculation form (PDF)